akauppi/GroundLevel-firebase-es/README.md

 This installs some common packages, Firebase JS SDK being the most important.
 Subpackages use them from the root, and this is where you update their versions.

+### Build the Docker image

+We use a Docker image for running Firebase Emulators.
+Before advancing, let's build that image.

 ```
+$ git submodule init
 $ git submodule update
 ```

 This updates the contents of `firebase-ci-builder.sub` submodule.

-### Build the Docker image

-We use a Docker image for running Firebase Emulators.
-Before advancing, let's build that image:
+Build:

 ```
 $ (cd firebase-ci-builder.sub && ./build)